Gwen Welles: Personal life

 Welles was an advocate of yoga, usually meditating 20–30 minutes twice a day.

 During her three years in France, she lived with Roger Vadim.
 She told newspaper columnist Earl Wilson, "I was very naive.
 I was about 20.
 I was so in love with him.
 I would sulk for two hours, I would go to pieces, if he gave me a wrong look."
 During her time in Paris, she posed for a set of nude photographs for a magazine to earn money to remain there another year.
 She also was injured in an automobile accident.
 She married Harris Yulin.

-Welles died from bowel cancer in 1993 at age 42.
+Welles died from colon cancer in 1993 at age 42.
 Donna Deitch directed An Angel on My Shoulder, a documentary about Welles' illness in 1992, which appeared at the IFC's Lesbian and Gay film festival in August 1998.